List of Twin Peaks characters: Chester Desmond

-Chester Desmond, played by Chris Isaak, is a taciturn Special Agent with the FBI who is called out by his boss, Regional Bureau Chief Gordon Cole, to investigate the murder of a 17-year-old girl named Teresa Banks, who was found wrapped in plastic.
+Chester Desmond, played by Chris Isaak in Fire Walk with Me, is a taciturn FBI Special Agent who is called out by his boss, Regional Bureau Chief Gordon Cole, to investigate the murder of 17-year-old Teresa Banks, who was found wrapped in plastic.
 Desmond is introduced to his new partner, Special Agent Sam Stanley, and receives coded clues in the form of Lil the Dancer.
-Desmond and Stanley then begin their investigation by driving to a rural town called Deer Meadow.
+Desmond and Stanley begin their investigation by driving to a rural town called Deer Meadow.

 A few days into the investigation, Desmond mysteriously disappears after picking up a ring later seen to be owned by the Man from Another Place.
-His disappearance is reported to Regional Bureau Chief Gordon Cole, who then dispatches Special Agent Dale Cooper to pick up where Desmond left off.
+His disappearance is reported to Cole, who then dispatches Special Agent Dale Cooper to pick up where Desmond left off.
 Desmond's disappearance is never explained, although Cooper discovers that Desmond's car has been vandalized with the words "LET'S ROCK", the same words spoken by the Man from Another Place when he introduces himself, implying that Desmond was taken to the Black Lodge.

-Desmond is briefly mentioned in the 2017 series, where he is revealed to have been one of the original members of the Blue Rose Task Force, alongside Cooper, Phillip Jeffries, and Albert Rosenfield.
+Desmond is briefly mentioned in the 2017 series, where he is revealed to have been one of the inaugural members of the Blue Rose Task Force, alongside Cooper, Phillip Jeffries, and Albert Rosenfield.

 FBI Special Agent Sam Stanley

 FBI Special Agent Sam Stanley, played by Kiefer Sutherland, assists Special Agent Desmond in the investigation of the murder of Teresa Banks.
 Gordon Cole mentions that he cracked the Whitman case.
-He is portrayed as being somewhat stiff and inflexible, in contrast to the laid-back demeanor of Desmond; at one point Desmond manages to make Stanley spill coffee on himself when he asks what time it is (noticing that Stanley is holding his cup with his watch hand).
+He is portrayed as being somewhat stiff and inflexible, in contrast to the laid-back demeanor of Desmond; at one point, Desmond manages to make Stanley spill coffee on himself when he asks what time it is (noticing that Stanley is holding his cup with his watch hand).

 Stanley was mentioned in the series pilot, during the scene in which Agent Cooper is examining Laura Palmer's body.
 He speaks into his dictaphone: "Give this to Albert and his team; don't go to Sam; Albert seems to have a little more on the ball."